Saint Paul United Methodist Church was founded in 1960 as a missional church, located on the east side of Spartanburg. Community

 Our Gift Tree program provides clothing and toys to homeless children during the Christmas holiday season.

-Mobile Meals is a meal delivery program to shut ins located in the Spartanburg area.
-Many times, this is the only meal that the
+Mobile Meals provides a daily meal to shut-ins located in Spartanburg County.
+This may be the only meal they have for the day,

-Rebuilding Together Spartanburg is a program where we send members out to perform desperately needed home repairs
+Rebuilding Together Spartanburg is a program where our members perform desperately needed home repairs for those who

 If you are seeking a way in which you can serve in an outreach ministry, join us!
 Contact our church office and we will connect you